iPhone 12 range apparently doesn’t support 5G with dual SIM, but might soon

 - Read our full iPhone SE (2020) review

-However, for dual SIM mode users looking for iPhone 12 deals the news isn’t as bad as it might sound, as MacRumors also claims to have obtained an internal Verizon slide which states that 5G support will be added to dual SIM mode via a software update later this year.
+However, for dual SIM mode users the news isn’t as bad as it might sound, as MacRumors also claims to have obtained an internal Verizon slide which states that 5G support will be added to dual SIM mode via a software update later this year.

 The site doesn’t say exactly when this update is coming, but with only just over two months left in 2020 at the time of writing, it doesn’t sound like dual SIM mode will lack 5G for long.